indiscripts/IdExtenso/tools/README.md

 		var result = $$.JsxBlindLib(myBinFile, myOptions);
 		// etc

 2. Alternately, if you need to keep your project independent from IdExtenso's source files, use the “includable JSXBIN image” `JsxBlindLib.bin.jsx`.
 It provides a fully compiled version of the library with all nested dependencies.
-The you can put it anywhere and use:
+Then you can put it anywhere and use:

-		#include any/path/to/JsxBlindLib.bin.jsx
+		#include my/own/path/to/JsxBlindLib.bin.jsx

 		// Your ESTK code goes here, e.g: var result = $$.JsxBlindLib(myBinFile, myOptions);